aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap11_3.PNG)

 ### Problems faced in this chapter
--seeting up mklink in the ui directory.
+-Setting up mklink in the ui directory.
 -Responsiveness.

 ## Chapter10